-15 Simple Ways to Transition Your Home Decor from Summer to Fall
+15 Simple Ideas to Transition from Summer to Fall Decor

 It may sound overwhelming to transition your home decor from summer to fall, but it shouldn’t be!
-Start getting cozy now with 15 easy steps!
+Start getting cozy now with 15 of my favorite easy ideas to transition from summer to fall decor!

 But once we’ve started back to school, I’m ready for cozy evenings, earlier bed times, and filling my senses with a soft, calm, cozy atmosphere in the evenings!